August 15—D-Day for filing your

 Notify your division superintendent.
 There are two ways to do this:

 - Write a letter to the school superintendent notifying him of your intent to homeschool, or

 - Send a completed “Notice of Intent to Provide Home Instruction” form.
-This form is available from the HEAV website at, the HEAV office, the Virginia Homeschool Manual, or from your local division superintendent’s office.
+This form is available from the HEAV website, at the HEAV office, or in the Virginia Homeschool Manual.

 Submit a letter or the completed form and (choose one of the following options)

 - Show evidence of a high school diploma (attach a copy of your diploma or transcript, or higher degree), or